 Step 1.
 Research and Planning

-Depending on market conditions, you may have to act quickly, before another buyer steps ahead of you.
-That said, the best way to approach a home purchase is to arm yourself with facts and to plan a negotiating strategy.
-Your buyer’s rep can assist you on both these points.
+Depending on market conditions, you may have to act quickly before another buyer steps ahead of you.
+The best way to approach a home purchase is to arm yourself with facts and plan a negotiating strategy with your buyer’s rep.

-When deciding what to offer for a property, current market prices are the most important factor.
-An Accredited Buyer’s Representative (ABR®) can provide valuable assistance in this regard—counseling you on market conditions, price ranges, comparable properties, and appropriate negotiating strategies.
+An Accredited Buyer’s Representative (ABR®) can provide valuable assistance, counseling you on current market conditions, price ranges, comparable properties, and appropriate negotiating strategies.

 Step 2.
 Submit an Offer

-Real estate transactions require a written contract, which conveys an initial written offer.
+Real estate transactions require a written contract, which starts with an initial offer.
 A check for earnest money usually accompanies an offer.

-Your offer will specify price; plus, all the terms and conditions of the purchase you want to negotiate.
-Your buyer’s rep provides a valuable service by helping you use standard forms that are kept up-to-date with changing real estate laws, which vary from one state to another, and by explaining the negotiating impact of including various terms and conditions.
+Your offer will specify a price, plus all the terms and conditions of the purchase you want to negotiate.
+Your buyer’s rep provides a valuable service by helping you use standard forms that are kept up to date with changing real estate laws in your state and by explaining the negotiating impact of including various terms and conditions.

 Step 3.
 The Seller's Response